Single-family zoning: Virginia

+Washington

+In 2023, the State of Washington passed House Bill 1110, which banned single-family zoning in medium to large cities statewide.
+The bill stipulates that cities with a population higher than 25,000 must allow duplexes on all residential lots, and cities with a population higher than 75,000 must allow fourplexes on all residential lots.
+Two additional units must be allowed for properties within 1/4 mi of a major transit stop and properties that include sufficient affordable units.
+The bill was signed into law by governor Jay Inslee on May 8, 2023.

 Canada

 Gentle densification has been proposed in cities including Edmonton, where zoning laws have been unchanged for over 60 years.
 Upzoning would allow for different forms of development with greater density and height including semi-detached, row housing, backyard houses, and three-storey apartments.
 The proposed revisions help to idealize the 15-minute city concept.
 In October 2022, Ontario announced up to three units could be built on a residential property, known as More Homes, Built Faster Act, which would also prevent municipalities from setting restrictions to limit expansion.
+In May 2023 Toronto approved new zoning laws to accommodate up to four unit multiplexes in neighbourhoods across the city to ease its exclusionary zoning policy, starting with a new height limit of 10 metres to allow for at least three storeys.